bernardphh/500px-APIless/README.md

    - [ ] Making a GUI
    - [ ] Automatic data analyzation

 Prior to this project, I have zero knowledge about python and web scraping.
-I'm sure there are rooms for improvements.
+No doubt there are rooms for improvements.
 I left abundant comments in the code to make the intention clear, just in case someone wants to chip in.

 Feedback, bug report, contributions are more than welcomed.